Allan Kayser

 Allan Joseph Kayser II (born December 18, 1963) is an American film and TV actor.

 Biography

 Kayser was born and raised in Littleton, Colorado, and attended Columbine High School from 1978 to 1982.
-Shortly after graduating, Kayser moved to Los Angeles, California, and began his acting career.
+Shortly after graduating, Kayser moved to Los Angeles, and began his acting career.
 He was a part of several motion pictures in the 1980s, including Hot Chili and Night of the Creeps.
-However, Kayser is perhaps best known for starring in 95 episodes of the American television sitcom Mama's Family from 1986 to 1990, making him a teen idol in the 1980s.
+However, Kayser is perhaps best known for starring as Bubba in 95 episodes of the American television sitcom Mama's Family from 1986 to 1990, making him a teen idol in the 1980s.
 In 1989, Kayser was nominated for a Young Artist Award as Best Young Actor Guest Starring in a Drama or Comedy Series for his part as Bubba Higgins in Mama's Family.

 Kayser was previously married to Lori Kayser; with whom he had 2 children.
 As of August 23, 2014, he is married to Sara Kayser.
 The couple also had 2 children.